 Haskayne Legacy Park development

-Traditional western ranchlands come alive with spectacular mountain and prairie views at the Haskayne Legacy Park , located at the northwestern edge of the city of Calgary.
 The park is adjacent to the Bearspaw Reservoir with the Bow River to the west and south.
-The Calgary Municipal boundary and Rocky View County are to the north and east of Haskayne Legacy Park.
+The Calgary Municipal boundary and Rocky View County are to the north and east.
+At the Haskayne Legacy Park, traditional western ranchlands come alive with spectacular mountain and prairie views for everyone to enjoy.

-The majority of the 360-acre property was purchased under the ENMAX Parks Program, with the final purchase made possible by the kind generosity of the Haskayne family who personally donated over $5 million in land toward the new park, as well as matching funds towards the pavilion building which is currently under construction.
+The majority of the 360-acre property was purchased under the ENMAX Parks Program.
+The final purchase was made possible by the kind generosity of the Haskayne family who personally donated over $5 million in land toward the new park, as well as matching funds towards the new pavilion building located in the park.
+This structure is the first net-zero energy building in The City's building portfolio.

-Access routes to the park are still being finalized but when completed the park will be connected by road and regional pathway to new communities to the east and by pathway to Glenbow Ranch Provincial Park to the west.
+- Construction to build a public access road to the park is anticipated to be constructed in spring/summer 2023.
+Once the road is complete, the park will be connected by road and a regional pathway to new communities to the east and by pathway to Glenbow Ranch Provincial Park to the west.

 Figure 1: Haskyane Legacy Park, Arrival Plaza and Pavilion